Jeremi360/PyFox/README.md

 - My [Grabbo lib][4]

-To run: python3 main.py in corwbar folder
+To run just double click on main.py in corwbar folder.

 "Warning: This program is not finshed"